 Collaboration between students and their research mentors provides one of the most important contexts of learning experiences in our program.
 Research mentors and advisees should be in regular contact throughout the student's time in the program; faculty and students share the responsibility to ensure that regular contact occurs.
 Each relationship will be unique based on the particular needs of the student and the student's research.
 We have no intention of structuring the mentor-advisee relationship to the extent that it restricts optimal collaboration.
-Certainly, there are times when more frequent contact might suffice.
+Certainly, there are times when more frequent contact is needed (e.g., when generating research ideas or analyzing data) and other times when less frequent contact might suffice.
 At a minimum, we anticipate that students meet individually with their mentor at least 3 times during each semester while in residence in the program.
 It is highly likely that students will have additional meetings with their mentor through lab or research group meetings.